-(Mai rk One) \boxtimes • O OF THE SECURITIES EXCHANGE ACT OF 1934 led December 31, 2017 or TRANSITION REPORT PURSUANT TO SECTION 13 OR For the transition perio Commission File d from to SMTC COR PORATION (Exact name of registrant Dela (State or other jurisdiction of i ware neorporation or organization) ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' 97680 (IRS Employer Idea E AVE, Suite 300.
-TARIO, CANADA (Address of Principa L3R (Zip C 4G8 ncluding area code: 905-479-1810 Securities registered pursua nt to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, par value \$0.01 per share NASDAQ Global Market Securities registered pursuant to A at Indicate by check mark if the registrant is a well-known season Yes □ No ⊠ ed issuer, as defined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not required to file re ports pursuant to Section 13 or Section 15(d) of the Exch (2) h Inter prece Indicate by check mark whether the registrant (1) has filed all a range Act of 1934 during the preceding 12 months (or for such shas been subject to such filing requirements for the past 90 days.
-Indicate by check mark whether the registrant has submitted electricative Data File required to be submitted and posted pursuant to reding 12 months (or for such shorter period that the registrant was Indicate by check mark if disclosure of delinquent filers pursual ained herein, and will not be contained, to the best of registrant's reporated by reference in Part III of this Form 10-K or any amend Indicate by check mark whether the registrant is a large acceler ectronically and posted on its corporate Web site, if any, every Rule 405 of Regulation S-T (§232.405 of this chapter) during the is required to submit and post such files).
-Yes \boxtimes No \square nt to Item 405 of Regulation S-K (§229.405 of this chapter) is not knowledge, in definitive proxy or information statements ment to this Form 10-K. \boxtimes ated filer, an accelerated filer, a non-accelerated filer, a smaller is of "large accelerated filer," "accelerated filer," "smaller reporting" Larg e accelerated filer \square Accelerated filer \square Non -accelerated filer ☐ Smaller reporting company ⊠ Emerging growth company \Box If an emerging growth company, indicate by check mark if the replying with any new or revised financial accounting standards pr Indicate by check mark whether the registrant is a shell compar by (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes The aggregate market value of common stock of the registrant on on July 2, 2017 (the last day of the registrant's most recently ence, the term "affiliate" includes each director and executive of registrant's common stock.
+(Mai rk One) \boxtimes 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ear ended December 30, 2018 For the transition or ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 on period from to on File Number 0-31051 SMTC C ORPORATION (Exact name of reg istrant as specified in its charter) Delaware (IRS Employ 7050 WOO MARKHA tion of incorporation or organization) 98-0197680 ver Identification Number) ODBINE AVE, Suite 300.
+M, ONTARIO, CANADA Principal Executive Offices) L3R 4G8 (Zip Code) mber, including area code: 905-479-1810 Title of each class pursuant to Section 12(b) of the Act: Name of each exchange on which registered Common stock, par value \$0.01 per share NASDAQ Global Market Act.
+Secu such pursu regis not c incor Indicate by check mark if the registrant is a well-known Yes □ No ☒ Indicate by check mark if the registrant is not require Yes □ No ☒ Indicate by check mark whether the registrant (1) has rities Exchange Act of 1934 during the preceding 12 n reports), and (2) has been subject to such filing require Indicate by check mark whether the registrant has subject to Rule 405 of Regulation S-T (§232.405 of this contained to See No Indicate by check mark if disclosure of delinquent fileontained herein, and will not be contained, to the best prorated by reference in Part III of this Form 10-K or a Indicate by check mark whether the registrant is a lar omitted electronically every Interactive Data File required to be submitted hapter) during the preceding 12 months (or for such shorter period that the □ ers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is of registrant's knowledge, in definitive proxy or information statements ny amendment to this Form 10-K. ⊠ ge accelerated filer, an accelerated filer, a non-accelerated filer, a smaller definitions of "large accelerated filer," "accelerated filer", "smaller Larg e accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \boxtimes Emerging growth company \Box perio rk if the registrant has elected not to use the extended transition ounting standards provided pursuant to Section 13(a) of the Indicate by check mark whether the registrant is a sho ell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠

+The aggregate market value of common stock of the registrant held by non-affiliates of the registrant was approximately \$37.9 million on July 1, 2018 (the last day of the registrant's most recently completed second fiscal quarter).
+For purposes of the foregoing sentence, the term "affiliate" includes each director and executive officer of the registrant and each holder of more than 10% of the registrant's common stock.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.
-The computation of the aggregate market value of the registrants common stock is based upon the closing price of the common stock as reported on The NASDAQ Global Market on June 30, 2017 (the last trading day of the most recently completed second fiscal quarter).
+The computation of the aggregate market value of the registrants common stock is based upon the closing price of the common stock as reported on The NASDAQ Global Market on June 29, 2018 (the last trading day of the most recently completed second fiscal quarter).

-As of March 2, 2018, the registrant had 17,092,373 shares of common stock, par value \$0.01 per share outstanding.
+As of March 13, 2019, the registrant had 23,353,558 shares of common stock, par value \$0.01 per share outstanding.